-- assessed and expressed opinions on corporate risks brought to its attention by the Head of Internal Audit as part of the auditing activities carried out thereby, especially via its analysis of the 'self risk assessment' process; - examined the work plan drawn up for the Financial Year by the Head of Internal Audit, integrating and sharing its objectives; - held a meeting with the auditing company to verify the financial audit activities carried out up to that date, ensuring that there was a continuous exchange of information between the Head of Internal Audit, the auditing company and the Board of Statutory Auditors: - examined the auditing activities carried out by the internal audit function of J.Wray&Nephew Ltd; - in terms of sustainability issues, assessed Campari Group's sustainability policy, examined the annual report on the safety of plants in Italy, and more generally, analysed the report on the quality, health and safety, and environmental aspects of all the Group's production plants; - analysed Campari Group's insurance risk management; - met the Head of Investor Relations and Global Financial Planning & Analysis as part of its work on second-level controls: - analysed aspects of compliance with (i) privacy protection and EU Regulation 2016/679 in particular, and (ii) the responsibilities of the crime agencies in other legal systems outside Italy; - was updated on the GRC (Governance, Risk and Compliance) project on the segregation of duties: - was informed of the procedures approved during the Financial Year (i) to select the new statutory auditor of Campari Group's accounts and (ii) to grant other mandates apart from that for the statutory audit of the accounts. - examined the reports of breaches of the Code of Ethics received by the 'Campari Safe Line' whistleblowing service provided to the Group's employees and stakeholders; - examined the status of the recommendations made in the audits conducted from 2014 to 2017; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its opinion on the adequacy of the internal control system.
+- assessed and expressed opinions on corporate risks brought to its attention by the Head of Internal Audit as part of the auditing activities carried out by that department, especially via its analysis of the 'self risk assessment' process; - examined the work plan drawn up for the Financial Year by the Head of Internal Audit, integrating and sharing its objectives; - held a meeting with the auditing company to verify the financial audit activities carried out up to that date, ensuring that there was a continuous exchange of information between the Head of Internal Audit, the auditing company and the Board of Statutory Auditors; - examined the auditing activities carried out by the internal audit function of J.Wray&Nephew Ltd. and the programme of auditing activities planned for the North American Business Unit; - in terms of sustainability issues, assessed Campari Group's sustainability policy, examined the annual report on the safety of plants in Italy, and more generally, analysed the report on the quality, health and safety, and environmental aspects of all the Group's production plants; - met the Public Affairs & CSR Senior Director and the head of Privacy & Data Protection as part of its work on the aforementioned second-level controls; - analysed the aspects relating to compliance with antitrust regulations; - evaluated the results of the self risk assessment activity; - examined the reports of breaches of the Code of Ethics received by the 'Campari Safe Line' whistleblowing service provided to the Group's employees and stakeholders; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its opinion on the adequacy of the internal control system.

 The entire Board of Statutory Auditors usually attends Control and Risks Committee meetings.

 These meetings, coordinated by the Chairman, are duly minuted.